PrisonTeam/Prison/docs/prison_docs_013_Prison_Help.md

 # Prison Support Submit Information

-Prison now has a built in way to share your configurations and settings with support personnel.
+Prison has a built in way to share your configurations and settings with support personnel.

-More information will be documented in the future, but for now, here are the basics on how to use it.
+The way this works, is that when you generate a report, prison gathers all of the various data, and creates a single page (a very long page) document which it uploads to a 3rd party server.
+This information is very detailed and can help us better support everyone since we can see exactly how prison is configured.
+The service prison uses, is called PrivateBin.
+The reports are encrypted on the client (not at the server) and is held for only 7 days.
+Only people with the password can read the these documents.
+Prison defaults to a standard password for the encryption so we're able to read the reports when they are posted for us.
+That password, and time to live can be changed in the prison's config.yml file, but you probably do not need to change it.

+We went with this service since the other paste bin that we were using in the past would never delete any of the documents.
+Generally they are only needed for a few hours, and worst case a few days.
+Any older than that, then they probably are not current and new docs need to be generated.
+So having a service that would auto-delete these was critical to find.
+Plus with it being encrypted on the client, no one can stumble across them and read them.
+So they are extra secure.
+Of course, with the URLs being posted within prison, anyone there can access them, and they probably can lookup the default password.
+Generally we're not too concerned about the Prison community seeing these documents, since they would not contain anything sensitive (except for logs maybe?) but it's your choice.
+You can DM them to us, change the password and DM us the password, or request that we delete the link as soon as we open it.
+If it's a concern to you, please let us know and ask questions and we'll figure out a procedure that will work for you.

 When requested by the Prison support team, you would first enter the following command to set your name that will be included on all reports to help identify who the are related to.
 It doesn't have to be your full discord name, but enough characters to allow us to identify who you are.

-These commands will collect all of the related information from your Prison setup, and send it to the website `https://paste.helpch.at`.
-It will provide you with an URL.
+These commands will collect all of the related information from your Prison setup, and send it to the website `https://privatebin.net`.
+The older website that would not purge them or encrypt them is  `https://paste.helpch.at`, and that is still available as a standby service.

+These commands will provide you with an URL.
 All you need to do is to copy and paste that URL in to the discord chat so the Prison support team can help with your issue.

 `/prison support setSupportName <yourName>`